 Years 9 and 10 at Nowra Anglican College are crucial in your development as a learner and as a confident young person.
 Exciting and new opportunities arise and you are able to engage in a variety of interesting elective subjects.
 I encourage you to consider the subjects offered at the college and how these will support your academic and personal growth.
+I recall exploring some really interesting learning opportunities in my middle years of High School based on my enjoyment of Music and History.

-You are encouraged to think about your passions and ambitions and how elective subjects will enable you to strive towards your goals.
-Choose subjects that will enhance your personal growth and consider this experience as a time for having the freedom to spark new friendships and open new pathways to learning.
+I strongly encourage you to follow your passions and ambitions and how elective subjects will enable you to strive towards your goals.
+Please select subjects that will enhance your personal growth and consider this experience as a time for having the freedom to spark new friendships and open new pathways to learning.
+Avoid selecting courses simply because peers & friends are or aren't doing so, it really is a decision that is important to make based upon your own preferences.